WHITE TIGERS IN CAPTIVITY TODAY (PAGE 4)

 This section is roughly chronological, but the amount of inbreeding, leasing and loaning makes this complicated.
 Text is best viewed in conjunction with genealogies (which open in their own windows).
 Some zoos are better than others at keeping and making public accurate mating records and genealogies for their tigers.
 In circuses and private collections, a tigress gang-mate with multiple males making it impossible to determine the father's identity.

-According to Roychoudhury, pure Amur tiger Kubla (born at Como Zoo, Minnesota) was bred to Bengal tigress Susie (from an unidentified West coast zoo and a descendent of Mohan of Rewa) while at Sioux Falls Zoo, South Dakota and they produced 12 orange cubs including Raja and Sheba II.
+According to Roychoudhury, pure Amur tiger Kubla (born at Como Zoo, Minnesota) was bred to Bengal tigress Susie from an unidentified West coast zoo, born to wild-caught parents) while at Sioux Falls Zoo, South Dakota and they produced 12 orange cubs including Raja and Sheba II.
 Kubla was subsequently sold to a Dutch zoo.
 His Amur brother and several of Kubla's demi-Bengal offspring were also sold.
 The brother Amur tiger was mated to his demi-Bengal niece Sheba II in the Hawthorn Circus of Grayslake, Illinois, resulting in several white cubs.
 This led to the suggestion that the Amur tiger carried the white gene.
 However, Sheba II also mated with her demi-Bengal brother, Raja, clouding the issue of the white cubs' paternity (i.e. the white gene came from Bengal tigress Susie).
 Both Sheba and Raja were heterozygous.
 Susie may have been based at Sarasota, Florida, which is a big circus hub.

 Chart 3.1: Raja and Sheba II's Offspring (large image, opens in new window)